The RCOG Library has a unique collection of books, reports and journals covering women’s health from 1478 onwards.

 The collection is reference only.
 However, we provide a document delivery service allowing eligible users to request book chapters and journal articles.

 Visiting the RCOG Library

-From 18 September 2017, the Reading Room will be open from 10am to 4pm Monday-Friday, excluding English Bank Holidays and College Closure Days.
-Any RCOG and RCM members wishing to access resources outside these hours can email the Library team to arrange their visit.
+The Reading Room is open from 10am to 4pm (UK time) Monday to Friday, excluding England/Wales bank holidays and College Closure Days.
+Any RCOG and RCM members wishing to access resources outside these hours can email the Library team at firstname.lastname@example.org to arrange their visit.